-Any suspension of valuation of the Net Asset Value of the Company, a Fund or a Class and the issue, exchange and redemption of Shares in any Class shall be notified immediately to the Central Bank, the Irish Stock Exchange and the Depositary without delay and, in any event, within the same Business Day.
+Any suspension of valuation of the Net Asset Value of the Company, a Fund or a Class and the issue, exchange and redemption of Shares in any Class shall be notified immediately to the Central Bank, the Irish Stock Exchange (where such suspension relates to a Fund or class which is listed on the Irish Stock Exchange) and the Depositary without delay and, in any event, within the same Business Day.
 Shareholders will be notified as soon as reasonably practicable.
 Where possible, all reasonable steps will be taken to bring any period of suspension to an end as soon as possible.